OpenSats/website/testimonials.md

 > wanted to work in the BOSS ecosystem, but without the program, that career
 > transition might never have happened.

+—G.L., Bitcoin Dev Launchpad cohort graduate

 *Source: https://opensats.org/blog/advancements-in-developer-training#technical-training-and-mentorship*

 ---

-## Lucas Ferreira, founder of Vinteum

 > Brazil is without a doubt attracting attention from the global Bitcoin
 > builder community.
 The Bitcoin Dev Launchpad is helping accelerate that
 > momentum–taking people from zero Bitcoin knowledge to contributing to major
 > open-source projects in just six months.

+—Lucas Ferreira, founder of Vinteum

 *Source: https://opensats.org/blog/advancements-in-developer-training#technical-training-and-mentorship*

 ---

-## Anon Senior Developer in the Indian Bitcoin community

 > Bitshala is the best thing that has ever happened to the Indian Bitcoin
 > technical scene.
 It's the first time I've seen this level of energy,
 > coordination, and long-term vision around Bitcoin FOSS in the region.

+—Anon Senior Developer in the Indian Bitcoin community

 *Source: https://opensats.org/blog/advancements-in-developer-training#growing-regional-developer-communities*

 ---

-## Calle

 > Cashu has grown into a true pillar of the Bitcoin open-source movement, driving
 > innovations once thought impossible.
 The free and open-source project has